Gajol/ApplicationArchitecture/ARA/ARA-Goals.md

 - SOLID Design Principles

-### Domain Drive Design (DDD) / Bounded Context[^Guidance-11]
+### Guidance: Domain Drive Design (DDD) / Bounded Context[^Guidance-11]

 DDD is useful for large transformation and modernization projects like HR and ERP modernization.
 A bounded-context breaks the large domain into a cohesive boundary.
 Within this bounded-countext services can be designed and exposed.

+A quick summary of DDD is to:

+1. identify domains and identify the data model this domain manages (high-cohesion).
+2. Expose functionality via services in a modular manner (loose-coupling).

 Refer to *Domain Driven Design*[^Guidance-12] for details on this concept.

-### GC Directive on Service and Digital - Standards on APIs[^Guidance-13]
+### Guidance: Use APIs

-  The Direcitve on Service and Digial provides high-level guidance on API design which should be implemented:
+  The Direcitve on Service and Digial[^Guidance-13] provides high-level guidance on API design which should be implemented:

-    - Build APIs against the business requirements
+- Business-Based APIs:  Build APIs against business requirements
-    - Work with the developers who are expected to consume your API
+- Collaborate: Work with the developers who are expected to consume your API
-    - Expose APIs using industry accepted open standards
+- Standardized: Expose APIs using industry accepted open standards

-### Decouple User Interfaces
+### Guidance: Decouple User Interfaces

 Design the web UI to work across ~~mobile devices, tablets, and~~ desktops at a minimum.
 Text is ~~striked-out~~ to indicate we currently develop applications for use on a known standard-provisioned desktop with two-monitor; ideally support Edge and Chrome.

-1. APIs, and the consuming services/applications should have *high-cohesion* and *losse-coupling*.
+1. APIs, and the consuming services/applications should have *high-cohesion* and *loose-coupling*.
 This is especially important as software communicates across business domains.
-1. Application Programming Interfaces (APIs) should be used to reduce; especially at the high-level interactions between components.[^Guidance-1][^Guidance-2][^Guidance-3].
+1. APIs should be used to reduce; especially at the high-level interactions between components.[^Guidance-1],[^Guidance-2],[^Guidance-3].

 Architectural patterns to support composable applications include:

+High Cohesion
-  - High Cohesion: *The Fundamentals of Software Architecture*[^Guidance-4], in Chapter 3 on Modularity, describes how to measure modularity.
+: *The Fundamentals of Software Architecture*[^Guidance-4], in Chapter 3 on Modularity, describes how to measure modularity.
 Cohesion can be measured in terms of functional, communication, procedural, logical and other dimensions.
+-
+Low Coupling
-  - Low Coupling  : Use data access layers between application business logic and the database layer.
+: Use data access layers between application business logic and the database layer.
 Coupling is more difficult to understand and requires assessment of connascence[^Guidance-14].

 Some common guidelines are:

 - break system and APIs into encapsulated replacements
-    - minimize any connascence (depedecny relationships between objects) between systems
+- minimize any connascence between systems (dependency relationships between objects)

-### SOLID[^Guidance-15] Software Design
+### Guidance: S.O.L.I.D[^Guidance-15] Software Design

 SOLID is five design principles supporting composable applications.
 Some of the principles date back 30 years.

-It is not imperative that applications and software rigidly enforce these principles.
-What is important is for developers to understand the value of these, and when to use them effectively.[^Goals-1]
+Rigid adherence to SOLID is not the objective.
+What is important is for developers to understand the value of these, and when to use them effectively.
+This article[^Goals-1] provides an excellent description of the value of each principle.

   - S - Single Responsibility Principle.
 Gather together things that change for the same reason, and separate things that change for different reasons.
 Good system design means that we separate the system into components that can be independently deployed.